Sitecore/docker-images/Files/readme.txt

-Place certificate and other interim build files here
+Place generate certificate files and other interim build files here